developer-onizuka/what_is_RDMA/README.md

           |          |
           +----------+ 0x00000000
 ```
 Step 2.
 User program asks the space registerd thru verbs API so that the kernel could not swap it out to disk.
-We call it "Pin".
+We call it "PIN".
 ---
 ```
           Physical Memory